This guide will help you get to grips with calculating UK depreciation for small businesses.

 The cost of a fixed asset can be written off against profits over useful life in two different ways:

-Straight Line Method of Depreciation
+Straight-Line Method of Depreciation

 Depreciation = Cost of Fixed Asset / Useful Life of Fixed Asset

-Example of Straight Line Depreciation:
+Example of Calculating Straight Line Depreciation

 The computer will be depreciated at £333.33 per year for 3 years (£1,000/3 years).

 Reducing Balance Method of Depreciation

 The reducing balance method of depreciation is used if an asset depreciates more at the start of its life compared to the end of its life.

-In the first year you depreciate the asset by a percentage and then in the following years depreciate the asset at the same percentage based on the remaining value rather than the original cost.
+Then in the following years, you calculate depreciation at the same percentage based on the remaining value rather than the original cost.

-Example of Reducing Balance Depreciation:
+Example of Calculating Reducing Balance Depreciation

 You have purchased a company pickup truck for £44,000 and estimate it will lose 30% of its value in the first year.